-Each city will amend TSPs to accommodate the future transportation system outlined in the Basalt Creek Transportation Refinement Plan and described in the Basalt Creek Concept Plan, Figure 9 on page 35.
+AHR: Address how each city will amend TSPs to accommodate the future transportation system described in the Concept Plan.

 8. Provision for the financing of local and state public facilities and services; and 3.07 - 61 (Updated on 01/06/16)